Frequently asked questions

 How long will I have to wait for an appointment?

 I appreciate how difficult it can be making an enquiry; often when people contact me they are in distress and looking for some help as soon as possible.
-In most cases, I will be able to see you within a week of you getting in contact, sometimes I might have a space available within a day or two.
+In most cases, I will be able to see you within a week or two of you getting in contact, sometimes I might have a space available within a day or two.

 What happens in Counselling sessions?